Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 2. **Hash-Table:** The _array_ that holds the records.
 Denoted by HT.

 3. The position in a hash table is also known as a **slot**.

-### Buckets
+4. **Collisions**: Two hash tables elements map into the same slot in the array (They have the same hash).

+5.  **Buckets**

 A bucket is a slot in the hash table that can store one or more key-value pairs:

 - In open addressing: each bucket holds one item
 - In chaining: each bucket is a linked list of items

 ```mermaid